alirezanet/InfiniteEnumFlags/README.md

 because it is limited to 2^32 for `int` values that mean we only can have a maximum of 32 items in our enum or 2^64 for `long` that limits us to a maximum of 64 items.

-this library aims to remove this restrictions and still give us the same functionality.
+this library aims to remove these restrictions and still give us the same functionality.

 ## Getting started